snu-dbs/m2bench/Datasets/Generator/README.md

     - If the above links are not available, follow the below instruction.
         1. Open [the download link](http://www.diag.uniroma1.it//~challenge9/download.shtml).
         2. In the "Challenge benchmarks", download the "Distance graph" and the "Coordinates" of the CAL.
-2. Unzip all downloaded files and move the unzipped files to `/Datasets/raw_datasets/roadnetwork/`.
+2. Unzip all downloaded files and move the unzipped files to `/Datasets/raw_datasets/roadnetwork`.
     - Make sure that the filenames are `USA-road-d.CAL.gr` and `USA-road-d.CAL.co`.
-    - `ca.json` is provided by us.
+    - Please note that you can find the `ca.json` file in the `roadnetwork` directory.
+This file is used to generate data.

 #### 5. OSM: [Open Street Map](https://download.geofabrik.de/)